MichaelJes/Twitch_PBR_DigitalOcean/README.md

 # TPP PBR Statistics

-This is a repisitory for site that keeps track of statistics for TwithPlaysPokemon PBR matches.
+This is a repisitory for site that keeps track of statistics for TwithPlaysPokemon PBR matches. <br />
-It uses the TwitchPlaysleaderboard api to calculate the winrates and display current match statistics.
+It uses the TwitchPlaysleaderboard api to calculate the winrates and display current match statistics. <br />
+You can also watch the stream and interact with people in the chat without having to leave the site. <br />

 # Dependancies/libraries
 I used the javascript plugin tablesorter to sort the tables.  <br />